 Thanks to legislation regarding insurance during the Obama administration, obtaining insurance benefits is as simple as filling out the necessary documents online.
 However, a person’s specific insurance plan often dictates the number of available treatment facilities.

-Typically, a private health insurance provider through employers and other sources provides more options when it comes to treatment.
+Typically, private health insurance provided through employers and other sources provides more options when it comes to treatment.
 It is important to note that Medicaid and more standard insurance providers do not disqualify individuals from receiving quality treatment.

 It simply means that private insurance allows individuals to expand their options.
 Normally, your particular plan will dictate how much of the cost your insurance plan will cover.
 In certain cases, a portion of the cost of addiction treatment has to be covered out of pocket.